ojoshiro/ojoshiro/README.md

 There's matter and antimatter.
 There appears to be more matter than antimatter in the universe.
 Although, if there were more antimatter we'd call antimatter matter so it doesn't matter.

+Religions are afterlife-insurance salespeople.
+Unfortunately for them I'm merely an emergent property of software running on hardware without a persistent storage.

 If I'd discover the secret to eternal life I'd take it with me to the grave.
 It's odd how scientists, smart people one would say, didn't learn a thing from Alfred Nobel.
 Everything you invent **will** be turned into a weapon.

 Speak metric to me or I'll probably won't hear you.